 So what does quality mean in printing?
 Basically colour, clarity, cutting and setting.
 Unless you go with Pantone or DIC (the Japanese alternative to Pantone) ink which is very expensive, colour can be quite imprecise in both offset and digital printing.
 As a rule, offset produces truer colours.
 For clarity and sharpness, offset wins hands down – the smudgy edges are usually the big giveaway that something has been printed digitally.
 Both cutting and setting are not necessarily related to the technique used.
 Poor cutting could include cutting in the wrong place so that the contents of the printed item are not correctly aligned or jagged, fluffy or chipped edges.
 Setting (or colour setting) errors are unacceptable no matter how little you pay for your printing.
 This is when the printer has failed to allow the ink to dry properly and it’s either become smudged or it has transferred onto the back of the item above it.
 Another (and one of the most important) determinants of quality is the paper that you choose.
 This isn’t really the printers fault though – it’s up to you to choose the right paper.
 Most printing companies – even the cheap ones – will send you free paper samples.
 It’s well worth doing this before you make the mistake of printing on the wrong paper.

 So you probably came here looking for cheap printers rather than a lecture about techniques and quality!
 I have direct experience of using the following three printers.
-Graphic and Mojo offer English ordering while Printpac is only in Japanese
+Mojo offers English ordering while Printpac is only in Japanese

 One such cheapo printer with no English option is Printpac.
 If the website doesn’t make you blind, you’ll find some good deals here.
 They have a range of pricing for each item based on when you need it.
 If you’re dis-organised and you need it tomorrow, you’ll pay more than if you give them a week.
 As a rule, printing always takes longer than you think.